Penrhyn Gospel Day , 13th

 Rakahanga Gospel Day, 15th

-National Gospel Day, 26th
+Aitutaki Gospel Day, 26th (see below)

-Aitutaki Gospel Day, 26th
+National Gospel Day, 27th

 Pukapuka Gospel Day, 6th

 Cook Islanders are very religious...but who says religion can't be fun?!
 Gospel days are public holidays for celebrating the arrival of Christianity.
 Events are organised by the Cook Islands Christian Church (CICC) and the churches themselves compete against each other to put on the best show.
-Islanders dress up, stage elaborate dramas or "nuku", sing, dance, play music and generally have a great time.
+Islanders dress up, stage elaborate dramas or "nuku", sing, dance, play music and generally have a great time

 The London born clergyman, the Rev. John Williams was responsible for bringing Christianity to the Islands.
 He volunteered for service with the London Missionary Society in 1816 when he was just 20.
 He was ordained in September of that year, married in October and sailed for the South Seas in November.